Graylog2/graylog-guide-rails/README.md

 In your `config/environment/development.rb` (and `production.rb`) set up Rails to log to your Graylog server:

     config.logger = GELF::Logger.new("graylog.example.org", 12219, "WAN", { :facility => "YOUR_APP_NAME" })

-Make sure to start a GELF UDP input on the configured port (12219 in this case) in your Graylog server.

 Create a new initializer (`config/initializers/lograge.rb`) to configure the lograge formatting:

     Rails.application.configure do